SwastikGowdaL/Mod-Guard/README.md

   > It is also a good service , but the limitation is that you can use it for free only on personnel projects , if you want to use it for commercial projects , you have to buy the paid plan.

-- For publisher/consumer strategy and API+publisher/consumer strategy, I am using the RabbitMQ message broker , and that message broker is should be hosted and maintained by a cloud provider called CloudAMQP , go to their [website](https://customer.cloudamqp.com/login) create an account and choose their free tier and create an instance , for more details on creating an instance go through this [video](https://youtu.be/e03c3CIGtYU?t=5303) , once you create an instance, you will get the link to that cloud instance/server , specify it in the `.env` file like this -
+- For publisher/consumer strategy and API+publisher/consumer strategy, I am using the RabbitMQ message broker , and that message broker is hosted and maintained by a cloud provider called CloudAMQP , go to their [website](https://customer.cloudamqp.com/login) create an account and choose their free tier and create an instance , for more details on creating an instance go through this [video](https://youtu.be/e03c3CIGtYU?t=5303) , once you create an instance, you will get the link to that cloud instance/server , specify it in the `.env` file like this -

   ```
   RABBITMQ_SERVER=<your-rabbiMQ-instance-link>